 Expect Something Beautiful: Finding God’s Good Gifts in Motherhood by Laura Booz

 As a homeschooling mom of 6, Laura Booz has an important message to share about the meaning of motherhood.
-We don’t just pour ourselves out for the children in our care because it’s good for them or because it’s what God requires of us.
+She reminds us that we don’t just pour ourselves out for the children in our care because it’s good for them or because it’s what God requires of us.
 God has something important for us to receive from Him in our mothering!
-God is ready and willing to shower us with peace through the ups and downs, patience amidst the trials, ironclad trust in His promises, countless opportunities for worship, and so much more!
+God is ready and willing to shower us with peace through the chaos, patience amidst the trials, ironclad trust in His promises, countless opportunities for worship, and so much more!
 Let Laura’s words invite you to experience all the goodness God has for you in motherhood.

 The Brave Learner: Finding Everyday Magic in Homeschool, Learning and Life by Julie Bogart

 The Brave Learner is like therapy for your homeschool mama heart in book form.
 Drawing from her decades of experience homeschooling 5 kids, Julie challenges us to question the educational paradigms that drive us to push, nag, and battle our kids over schoolwork.
-Instead, she invites us to create a learning atmosphere that makes room for surprise, risk, mystery and adventure, to set our children free to explore and grow with curiosity and delight.
+Instead, she invites us to create a learning atmosphere that makes room for surprise, risk, mystery, and adventure, setting our children free to explore and grow with curiosity and delight.

 Homeschool Bravely: How to Squash Doubt, Trust God and Teach Your Children with Confidence by Jamie Erickson